mgschwan/blensor/doc/python_api/rst/info_quickstart.rst

 #.
 Press Ctrl+Right twice to change to the Scripting layout.

 #.
+Click the button labeled ``New`` and the confirmation pop up in order to create a new text block.

+#.
 Press Ctrl+V to paste the code into the text panel (the upper left frame).

 #.
 Click on the button **Run Script**.

 #.
-Move you're mouse into the 3D view, press spacebar for the operator search
-   menu, and type "Simple".
+Move your mouse into the 3D view, press spacebar for the operator search menu, and type "Simple".

 #.
 Click on the "Simple Operator" item found in search.